Samara Klar, Ph.D.

 I study how individuals’ personal identities and social surroundings influence their political attitudes and behavior.
 Most often, I use experimental methods (in and outside the lab), surveys, and other statistical tools.
 I received my PhD in Political Science from Northwestern University and also hold degrees in political science from Columbia University and McGill University.

-My book, Independent Politics (co-authored with Yanna Krupnikov), was published by Cambridge University Press in 2016.
+I am the co-author (with Yanna Krupnikov) of Independent Politics (Cambridge University Press, 2016).
 In it, we examine why so many Americans refrain from identifying with a party label and what the broader consequences are for American politics.
 This book has been recognized with 3 different national book awards from the American Political Science Association, including the Philip E. Converse Award, the Robert E. Lane Award, and the Best Book in Experimental Political Science.

 My published research appears in lots of peer-reviewed journals, including the American Political Science Review, American Journal of Political Science, Journal of Politics, Science, Nature Human Behavior and many others.
 This work has received many different awards from the American Political Science Association, the Midwest Political Science Association, and the American Association for Public Opinion Research.
 My research is supported by grants from the National Science Foundation, Time-sharing Experiments for the Social Sciences, the Social Science Research Council, and other organizations.